THE TRAVELLING HISTORIAN -- THE 'LITTLE CORPORAL' COMES HOME

 Napoleon I

 Within twenty years of his death, Napoleon had been reborn and dominated the minds and imaginations of most of the French people.
-The exceptions were the royalists who forgave nothing and desired all and wanted France unencumbered by representative institutions.
-Soldiers cherished the memory of the Petit Caporal's who had joined them around the campfire and promoted without class prejudice.
+Soldiers cherished the memory of the Petit Caporal, who had joined them around the campfire and promoted without class prejudice.
 The peasants remembered the man who had protected them from the demands of the nobility.
 The proletariat had prospered under his rule and the middle class had grown in wealth and social acceptance.
 Napoleon dominated the minds and imaginations of men.
 "The world belongs to Napoleon." wrote Chateaubriand.
 "Living he failed to win the world; dead he possesses it."

 Seine River